elvisCKL/onsite-insights-track-player/README.md

 ----

+> **⚠️ Fork Notice:** This is a fork of [react-native-track-player](https://github.com/doublesymmetry/react-native-track-player) by [DoubleSymmetry](https://github.com/doublesymmetry).
+This fork contains modifications specific to our use case.
+For the original project, please visit the [official repository](https://github.com/doublesymmetry/react-native-track-player).

 A fully-fledged audio module created for music apps.
 Provides audio playback, external media controls, background mode and more!

 <div align="left" valign="middle">